 Between the various holiday and sports-watching parties recently, I’ve been a snack-mix making machine.
 Back in the olden days when I was a kid (stop laughing, mom) …there really was only one type of snack mix…just your basic Chex Mix.
 It didn’t come in pre-made in bags in the chip aisle, and you couldn’t buy packets of “Chex Mix” seasoning.
 As a kid, I loved finding cashews hidden at the bottom and carefully avoided those nasty rye chips.

-Now, snack mixes have created their own micro-economy.
+Now, snack mixes have their own micro-economy.
 In addition to copious varieties of packaged snack mixes, the available recipes are mind-boggling.
 I’m still partial to the flavors of the classic version.
 This recipe is nut free.
 I’ve also swapped bagel chips in place of the rye chips.
 That’s what is so great about this recipe, you can change ingredients in as you prefer (gluten-free would be easy) or based on what cereals are in your pantry (Cheerios or Crispix!).

 A side word on ingredients.
 For seasoned salt, I use Lawry’s, but you can make your own.
 Worcestershire sauce has fish, which may not be ok for some folks.
-I make my own, but there are fish-free versions if you look around, Wizards or Henderson’s Relish are options.
+I make my own, but there are fish-free versions if you look around, Annie’s or Henderson’s Relish are options.
 I didn’t have much luck finding bagel chips around here that were safe, so I made my own (thinly sliced plain Lenders bagels, sprayed with some oil and sprinkled with garlic salt, toasted in a 400 oven).
 Party on!Print

 - 3 cups Corn Chex